Last Updated: September 30, 2024

 In 1972, Walsh embarked on a solo career, releasing critically acclaimed albums like "Barnstorm" and "The Smoker You Drink, The Player You Get."
 His biggest solo hit, "Rocky Mountain Way," has since become a staple of classic rock.

-In 1975, Walsh joined the Eagles, replacing founding member Bernie Leadon.
+In 1975, Joe joined the Eagles, replacing founding member Bernie Leadon.
 His contributions to the band, including the hit "Life in the Fast Lane," were instrumental in shaping the Eagles' sound.
 The band's 1976 album "Hotel California," featuring Walsh, is considered one of the greatest albums of all time.

-After the Eagles initially broke up in 1980, Walsh resumed his solo career, releasing a number of successful albums.
+After the Eagles initially broke up in 1980, Joe resumed his solo career, releasing a number of successful albums.
 He rejoined the Eagles when they reunited in 1994 and has continued to tour and record with them since.

 Early Life